smallbasic/smallbasic.github.io/_build/pages/guide.markdown

 On functions you must use the function's name to return the value.
 That is, the function-name acts like a variable and it is the function's returned value.
 The parameters are 'by value' by default.
 Passing parameters by value means the executor makes a copy of the parameter to stack.
 The value in caller's code will not be changed.

-Use @BYREF@ keyword for passing parameters 'by reference'.
+Use [BYREF]{.code} keyword for passing parameters 'by reference'.
 Passing parameters by reference means the executor push the pointer of variable into the stack.
 The value in caller's code will be the changed.

 ```
 ' Passing 'x' by value